shikha327/guesser_game/README.md

 # guesser_game
-A simple number guessing game using pyton.
+A simple number guessing game using python.